 - To watch a clip of the contributor’s interaction, click a video screen.

-2. To see a click map and table showing all contributor interactions on an individual screen, click the screen step.
+- To view a Click map and table showing interactions on an individual screen, click the screen step.

-A table, listing all contributor interactions with the screen, displays next to the click map.
+A table listing all contributor interactions with the screen is displayed next to the click map. - To view the video of a contributor's interaction, click the Play button.

 Success screens

-3. To trace paths that intersect a series of screens, hover over each screen step and click Mark success screen in the pop-up.
+- Then, to trace paths that intersect a series of screens, hover over each screen step and select Mark success screen in the pop-up.

-ⓘ Note: When you mark success screens, other users in your workspace can see them.
+💡Note: When you mark success screens, other users in your workspace can see them. - To trace a single contributor's path, select a username.

-5. You can also mark success screens in the click map table that appears below the IPF.
+- Alternatively, you can make success screens in the click map table that appears below the IPF.

-6. To turn off the success screen, click Unmark success screen either in the pop-up or click map table.
+- To turn off the success screen, select Unmark success screen either in the pop-up or click map table.

-7. If you are on the Ultimate subscription plan, any success screens you define also appear in instant insights at the top of the Metrics tab.
+💡Note: If you're on the Ultimate subscription plan, any success screens you define also appear in instant insights at the top of the Metrics tab.

 Friction Detection